Jhonatan-de-Souza/myDockerCheatSheet/README.md

 One way to connect containers and allow network comunnication with them is that you create a them in the same "virtual network" by creating them in the same network instead of the default "bridge" driver, example:
 `docker container run -d --name my_nginx --network my_app_net nginx`
 1. If you don't specify the virtual network name it will default to the container's name, and then you will have to manually link the containers using the `--link` list commands

+# Volume and Persistent Data
+//Volumes can be mapped at the dockerfile level, or as a command (where mysqlservervolume is the name of the volume:/directory/of/mappedvolume)
+`docker container ......... -v mysqlservervolume:/var/lib/mssql`
+`docker volume ls` // check for mapped volumes in your pc (only mapped locally for linux, mapped to a linux vm in Mac and Windows)

+### Bind Mounting ( map container to local drive)
+// Allow local development, editing file on my local file system that are running or being used in the container